SystemsApproach/5G/intro.rst

 functionality that was once embedded in hardware appliances into VMs running on commodity servers.
 In our experience, NFV is a stepping stone towards the fully disaggregated and cloud native solution we describe in this book, and so we do not dwell on it.
-In effect, you can think of the NFV initiative as largely consistent with the approach taken in this book, but making some different engineering choices when we get down into the specifics of the implementation (e.g., NFV is generally VM-based rather than microservice-based).
+You can think of the NFV initiative as mostly consistent with the approach taken in this book, but making some different engineering choices when we get down into the specifics of the implementation (e.g., NFV is generally VM-based rather than microservice-based).

+Although equating NFV with a different implementation choice is perfectly valid, there is another interpretation of events that better captures the essence of the transformation currently underway.
+When Telcos began the NFV initiative, they imagined incorporating cloud technologies into their networks, creating a so-called *Telco Cloud*.
+What is actually happening instead, is that the Telco's access technology is being subsumed into the cloud, running as yet another cloud-hosted workload.
+It would be more accurate to refer to the resulting system now emerging as the *Cloud-based Telco*.
+One reading of this book is as a roadmap to such an outcome.